10 Signs You Might Be Living on Autopilot

 Friday becomes relief.

-3. Your days feel repetitive
+3. Your days start to blur together

 Wake up.